Aadil-Faheem/SoulBox/README.md

 - **matplotlib**  (for Game Of Life)
 - **argparse**    (for Game Of Life)
 - **pygame**      (for Game Of Life)
+- **speedtest-cli**   (for Speed Test)

 <br>

-  To install PyInstaller, you can use pip:
+  To install Prereqs, you can use pip, Example to Install PyInstaller:
   ```bash
   pip install pyinstaller
   ```